About MWW Account Information Customer Service Business Services Use Water Wisely

 The Milwaukee Water Works continues to invest in its water treatment and delivery system.
 Read about the improvements to protect public health, and an overview of Milwaukee's nationally recognized water quality program.

 The Milwaukee Water Works is replacing residential water meters in Milwaukee, Greenfield, Hales Corners, St. Francis, and West Milwaukee during the next several years.
 Learn more.

 Milwaukee has an abundant water resource in Lake Michigan, which contributes to a high quality of life and a reliable supply of fresh drinking water.
 We use Lake Michigan water and return it to the lake.
 As a steward of the resource, the Milwaukee Water Works uses sustainable practices to reduce its energy, carbon and water footprints while purifying and pumping the water.
-The utility focuses on supply-side conservation, water accountability, energy conservation, operational efficiency and consumer advocacy to prevent water waste.
+We focus on supply-side conservation, water accountability, energy conservation, operational efficiency and consumer advocacy to prevent water waste.
 The Milwaukee Water Works has received several environmental stewardship awards for these activities.

 Stop Wasting Water and Control Your Water Costs.
 Learn how to Use Water Wisely.